What is Strategic Account Planning?

 7. Training and skills in strategic account management

 What kind of training and skill sets do Strategic Account Managers need to acquire and how frequently do they need to be trained, is often the question.
 It's a crucial decision that leadership needs to take, as it is not a good idea to take chances with the capabilities and delivery of the Strategic Account Managers.
-We are certain there are many more such challenges and that we can list more than the seven mentioned here.
+We are certain there are many more such challenges beyond the seven mentioned here.

 What is essential to this subject is the fact that the Top Challenges for high performers do differ from the Top Challenges of the average performer.
 Average performers are more concerned about the most fundamental challenges that are lower in the challenges hierarchy, such as ‘having access to an effective strategic account planning tool’ and ‘the tussle between short term and long term goals’.